aurmer/express-expense/README.md

 <h4>Some of the technologies employed in this project:</h4>

 - Using Javascript for the primary programming language.
-- Node.js server utilizing Express
+- Node.js server utilizing Express.
 - React app with Redux and React-Redux for state management.
-- Leveraged components used from React-Bootstrap and React-Dragzone
+- Leveraged components used from React-Bootstrap and React-Dragzone.
 - Passport.js, Google OAuth, Faceook OAuth for authentication.
-- NGINX/PM2 deployment on an Ubuntu server
+- NGINX/PM2 deployment on an Ubuntu server.
-- PostgreSQL accessed using a Knex API and managed using Knex migrations
+- PostgreSQL accessed using a Knex API and managed using Knex migrations.
 - Mustache rendering to create a printable expense report.
-- HTML and CSS, as well as other Bootstrap styling.
+- HTML with CSS and Bootstrap styling.

 <h3>OAuth Login</h3>